Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The final animal to make it out of the night sweat is the turtle or tortoise (a tortoise is a land turtle) which according to the Hindu religion, which is full of animal symbology, is the creature carrying the world on its back.
 It is also related to water, music and children in Greek mythology.

 The gist of these final four lines is that the wife is the one who can relieve the burdens of the day, life's baggage, for the speaker.
-She is the one entrusted with the weight, the dead weight, and only she can absolve ( declare guilt free) him.
+She is the one entrusted with the weight, the dead weight, and only she can absolve him (declare guilt free).